ericoc/zabbix-slack-alertscript/README.md

 	[root@zabbix ~]# ls -lh /usr/local/share/zabbix/alertscripts/slack.sh
 	-rwxr-xr-x 1 root root 1.4K Dec 27 13:48 /usr/local/share/zabbix/alertscripts/slack.sh

-Feel free to edit the variables at the top of the script while making sure that you specify an existing channel and your correct .slack.com sub-domain:
+Feel free to edit the variables at the top of the script while making sure that you specify an existing channel and your correct ".slack.com" sub-domain:

 	# Slack sub-domain name (without '.slack.com'), user name, and the channel to send the message to
 	subdomain='myorgname'
 	username='Zabbix'
 	channel='#alerts'

+### At Slack.com

-An incoming web-hook integration must be created within your Slack.com account which can be done at https://slack.com/services/new/incoming-webhook as shown below:
+An incoming web-hook integration must be created within your Slack.com account which can be done at https://my.slack.com/services/new/incoming-webhook as shown below:

 ![Slack.com Incoming Web-hook Integration](http://pictures.ericoc.com/slack-integration.png "Slack.com Incoming Web-hook Integration")

 Given the above screenshot, the Slack incoming web-hook token would be "abc123BCA321etc".

+### Within the Zabbix web interface

 When logged in to the Zabbix servers web interface as a user with super-administrator privileges, click the "Create media type" button on the "Media types" sub-tab of the "Administration" tab.
 You need to create a media type with the name "Slack", type of "Script", script name of "slack.sh" that is enabled like so: